smspillaz/reading/papers/dl/compositional/characterizing_intrinsic_compositionality_in_transformers_with_tree_projections.md

 ---
-title: Characterizing Intrinsic Compositionality in Transformers with Tree Projections
+title: "Characterizing Intrinsic Compositionality in Transformers with Tree Projections"
 ---
 There is an apparent tension between compositional human language understanding and transformers where you can route information arbitrarily.